 B.S., Materials Engineering, Iowa State University, 2002M.M.S.E., North Carolina State University, 2005Ph.D., Materials Science and Engineering, North Carolina State University, 2006Post-Doc at The Pennsylvania State University, 2006-2008

 Our group studies the process-structure-property relations in ferroelectric, dielectric, and ion-conducting oxides.
 The group primarily focuses on thin films prepared by a wide range of methods, including: pulsed laser ablation, sputtering, atomic layer deposition, and chemical solution deposition.
 We use the linakges between process, structure, and properties to enable materials integration resulting in novel electronic, thermal, or optical functionality and devices.
-This includes demonstration of active phonon transport regulation using ferroelectrics, methods to interrogate nanoscale ferroelectric domain structure in active devices, property enhancement via improved material integration, and fast ion conducting thin films for energy storage, among others.
+This includes demonstration of active phonon transport regulation using ferroelectrics, developing new methods to identify metastable phases, property enhancement via improved material integration, and fast ion conducting thin films for energy storage, among others.

-Bio: Jon Ihlefeld is an Associate Professor in the Materials Science and Engineering and Electrical and Computer Engineering Departments at the University of Virginia.
-He joined UVA in 2017 following a career at Sandia National Laboratories in Albuquerque, NM where he held positions of Senior, Principal, and Distinguished Member of the Technical Staff in the Materials Science and Engineering Center.
-He is the Deputy Vice-President for Ferroelectrics for the IEEE, a past Chair of the Electronics Division of The American Ceramic Society, an Associate Editor of the Journal of The American Ceramic Society, a Principal Editor of the Journal of Materials Research, and serves on the Editorial Advisory Board for Applied Physics Letters.
+Bio: Jon Ihlefeld is a Professor in the Materials Science and Engineering and Electrical and Computer Engineering Departments at the University of Virginia.
+He joined UVA in 2017 as an Associate Professor following a career at Sandia National Laboratories in Albuquerque, NM where he held positions of Senior, Principal, and Distinguished Member of the Technical Staff in the Materials Science and Engineering Center.
+He is the Deputy Vice-President for Ferroelectrics for the IEEE, a past Chair of the Electronics Division of The American Ceramic Society, an Associate Editor of the Journal of The American Ceramic Society, a past Principal Editor of the Journal of Materials Research, and serves on the Editorial Advisory Board for Applied Physics Letters.

 Defense Advanced Research Projects Agency, Young Faculty Award2020